Teaching and Tutoring Opportunities

 Any possible FIN AI assignments must be approved by the Director of Graduate Studies and typically only 2nd year MFIN students will be permitted to AI or grade any FIN, ECO or ORFE course.
 Students must notify the Center Manager and the Academic Administrator of any AI or grading assignment you take.

 For more information on payment rates, visit this page.
 The maximum number of hours that a student can work as an AI/TA, tutor or grader per semester is 3 AI hours, or the equivalent of a half TA; this is non-negotiable.

 Master in Finance Students as Tutors

-Each year, many students earning Princeton BCF’s Undergraduate Certificate in Finance seek out tutoring related to their senior thesis.
-Occasionally there will also be a need for tutors for incoming first year Master in Finance students.
+EFFECTIVE SPRING 2022 – Each year, the Center will have two tutoring options for our Master in Finance students.
+The first involves tutoring undergraduate students earning Princeton BCF’s Undergraduate Certificate in Finance related to their senior thesis.
+Secondly, on occasion, there will be a need for tutors for incoming first-year Master in Finance students.